swaldman/eth-command-line/README.md

    organized commands._

-5. For operations that require the payment of Ether, such as sending ether (`ethTransactionSend`) or invoking state-changing smart-contract methods (`ethTransactionInvoke`), you will need to define the ethereum address from which the operation will originate.
+5. For operations that require the payment of Ether, such as sending ether (`ethTransactionEtherSend`) or invoking state-changing smart-contract methods (`ethTransactionInvoke`), you will need to define the ethereum address from which the operation will originate.
 You can create a new address using `ethKeystoreWalletV3Create` command.